risiriccardo/Natural-Language-Processing-for-Systematic-Requirement-Management/README.md

-# Text Classification - Industrial Optimized Pipeline for Requirement Management
+# Text Classification - Natural Language Processing for Systematic Requirement Management

 This code is optimized to run on Google Colab.
 In order to run it, please follow these steps: